 Dialectical behavioral therapy

 Dialectical behavioral therapy was invented in the 1970s by Marsha Linehan.
-The main purpose of this type of therapy is to help people learn how to cope with emotions and stress in a healthy way.
+The main purpose of this type of therapy is to help people learn how to cope with emotions and stress management in a healthy way.
 DBT is a type of cognitive behavioral therapy that helps people to develop coping mechanisms for anxiety.
 This type of therapy focuses on helping people to identify and change negative thought patterns, as well as teaching them healthy coping skills.
 Dialectical behavioral therapy has been shown to be an effective treatment for anxiety, and can provide relief from symptoms.

 The main components of DBT are identifying and changing negative thought patterns, teaching healthy coping skills, focusing on the present moment, accepting emotions, and building a support network.